- All bets are final after the first card has been dealt.

-Winning bets are paid even money (1-to-1) with the exception of blackjack, which pays 3-to-2, and insurance, which pays 2-to-1.
+Winning bets are paid even money (1-to-1) with the exception of blackjack, which pays 3-to-2 or 6-to-5, and insurance, which pays 2-to-1.
 The dealer and the players' hands are compared.
 Wagers are collected from players whose hand total less than the dealer or more than 21.
 Players are paid 1-to-1 on hands totaling more than the dealer's hand.

 If your first two cards total 21 (an Ace with a '10', Jack, Queen or King), you have a blackjack.
-A blackjack pays 3-to-2 on the original wager (for instance, a $10 bet pays $15).
+A blackjack pays 3-to-2 or 6-to-5 on the original wager.
 If the dealer has an Ace showing and offers the table insurance, the player(s) with a blackjack will be offered the option to take even money (1-to-1).
 Players with a blackjack who do not take even money will push on their bets if the dealer also has a blackjack, meaning the wager is not collected, nor is the bet paid.